-Edge is Full Tilt’s rewards program.
-Players can achieve one of six status levels and earn rewards by playing real-money games.
+Edge is one of Full Tilt’s rewards programs.
+Players can achieve one of three status levels and earn rewards by playing real-money games.

-Reach Bronze status by maintaining a 30-Day rolling average of 1 Full Tilt Point per day.
+Reach Edge status by maintaining a 30-Day rolling average of 80 Full Tilt Points per day or a 100-Day rolling average of 70 Full Tilt Points per day.
 Maintain a higher rolling average to reach higher status levels and earn greater rewards.

 Every time you reach a new status level, you will be notified by pop-up and email.

-All Edge players can participate in the Monthly Edge Leaderboards.
-Players must opt in and can compete across a variety of different game types to win cash prizes and Edge status level upgrades.
+All Edge players participate in the Monthly Edge Leaderboards.
+Players compete across a variety of different game types to win Cashback Boosts.

 For more information on the status levels, the rolling points averages required to achieve these levels, and the rates at which you earn Edge Rewards, please visit the Full Tilt Edge page.

 Only base Full Tilt Points count towards your averages.
-Bonus points multipliers, such as Happy Hour bonus points, do not count.
+Bonus points multipliers do not count.

 Yes, Full Tilt Points are earned based on the amount wagered.
 The rate you earn points depends on the game type and variant played.
 For more information, please visit our Full Tilt Points page.

-Please note that if you have achieved an Edge status level of Silver or higher, the Full Tilt Points you earn playing casino games are disregarded when determining your weekly Edge Rewards cash payments.
+Please note that the Full Tilt Points you earn and collect playing casino games are disregarded when determining your weekly Edge Rewards cash payments.

 Your 30-day rolling average is based on the previous 29 days plus the current day and your 100-day rolling average is based on the previous 99 days plus the current day.

-There is no grace period; should you fail to maintain the points averages required, you will drop to a lower status level or out of Edge if you fail to maintain Bronze status.
+There is no grace period; should you fail to maintain the points averages required, you will drop to a lower status level or lose your status if you fail to maintain Edge status.

-All players can browse through the Diamond Edge Store but only Diamond Edge members and Black Card players can purchase items.
+All players can browse through the Edge Store but only Edge players can purchase items.

-You can automatically convert the Full Tilt Points you earn in the period between Edge Rewards paydays by selecting the Edge menu in the game lobby, clicking Edge Rewards Payday… and ticking the checkbox in the Edge Rewards Payday dialog.
+You can automatically convert the Full Tilt Points you earn in the period between Edge Rewards paydays by selecting the Rewards menu in the desktop app, selecting Edge Rewards Payday… and ticking the checkbox in the Edge Rewards Payday dialog.